Soulja Boy And Chris Brown Are Heading Overseas To Fight Each Other

 Sources connected with both Chris and Soulja tell TMZ they genuinely dislike each other, and each wants to beat the crap out of the other, but what they want more than anything is a huge paycheck by running the fight on Pay-Per-View.

 Chris initially said he’d be fighting for charity, but TMZ also reports the men plan to “line their pockets” as well.
 That’s understandable, considering they’ll be beating the sh*t out of each other.
-Minus whale, I guess! ¯\_(ツ)_/¯

 Oh, and for some reason, Mike Tyson has recorded a Soulja Boy diss song.
 So that’s where we are with that now.

 Join The Discussion: Log In With